mother-of-all-self-hosting/ansible-role-gotosocial/docs/configuring-gotosocial.md

 After adjusting the hostname, make sure to adjust your DNS records to point the domain to your server.

-**Note**: hosting Docmost under a subpath (by configuring the `docmost_path_prefix` variable) does not seem to be possible due to Docmost's technical limitations.
+**Note**: hosting GoToSocial under a subpath (by configuring the `docmost_path_prefix` variable) does not seem to be possible due to GoToSocial's technical limitations.

 ### Set variables for connecting to a Redis server

-As described above, it is necessary to set up a [Redis](https://redis.io/) server for managing a metadata database of a Docmost instance.
+As described above, it is necessary to set up a [Redis](https://redis.io/) server for managing a metadata database of a GoToSocial instance.
 You can use either KeyDB or Valkey alternatively.

-Having configured it, you need to add and adjust the following configuration to your `vars.yml` file, so that the Docmost instance will connect to the server:
+Having configured it, you need to add and adjust the following configuration to your `vars.yml` file, so that the GoToSocial instance will connect to the server:

 ```yaml
 docmost_redis_username: ''